Shaw Local

-The Momence football team took their home field Friday night to put in some more summer work with just six Friday nights to go until their season opener Aug.
+The Momence football team took to its home field Friday night to put in some more summer work with just six Friday nights to go until the season opener Aug.
 29.

-They were hosting reigning IHSA Class 2A state champions Chicago Christian for the summer workout, with the teams doing drills and some 7 on 7 reps before closing out the night with a little 11 on 11 scrimmaging.
+They were hosting reigning IHSA Class 2A state champions Chicago Christian for the summer workout, with the teams doing drills and some 7-on-7 reps before closing the night with a little 11-on-11 scrimmaging.

-There are plenty of new faces for Chicago Christian, coming off their 13-1 season, and for Momence, coming off an 8-2 season and second place finish in the Vermilion Valley Conference.
-Momence head coach Wayne Walker said it was nice to be able to get these younger players some reps that resembled game action.
+There are plenty of new faces for Chicago Christian, coming off its 13-1 season, and for Momence, coming off an 8-2 season and second-place finish in the Vermilion Valley Conference.
+Momence head coach Wayne Walker said it is nice to be able to get these younger players some reps that resembled game action.

 “We’re a young team right now,” Walker said.
 “The team speed is not up yet to where it needs to be for varsity speed the last couple of years.
 So going against [Chicago Christian], it was nice to go up a bit in team speed and get a little bit of varsity reps, like we’ll be seeing during the season.”

-Also key throughout this offseason for Momence is getting players that have seen important but limited playing time in the past ready to fill the shoes of last season’s senior class.
+Also key throughout this offseason for Momence is getting players who have seen important but limited playing time in the past ready to fill the shoes of last season’s senior class.

-Running back/linebacker Dakota Lewke is stepping up to replace last season’s leading rusher Marchello Draine while receivers/defensive backs Jayden Dau and Eddie Ferreira are filling heightened roles to replace top two receivers, and team leaders in passes defended, Brogan Halpin and Mitchell Taylor.
-Players like Josh Garcia and Jack Ford are also emerging as leaders on the offensive and defensive lines.
+Running back/linebacker Dakota Lewke is stepping up to replace last season’s leading rusher Marchello Draine, while receivers/defensive backs Jayden Dau and Eddie Ferreira are filling heightened roles to replace Brogan Halpin and Mitchell Taylor, two top receivers and team leaders in passes defended.
+Players like Josh Garcia and Jack Ford also are emerging as leaders on the offensive and defensive lines.

 “Guys that were backup players last year or the last couple years and who we’re going to have to count on this year have really stepped up,” he said.
 “I think their weight room work over the summer and their work on the field so far has been, well not shocking, but it’s really nice to see what we’re doing so far.”